FHIR/FSHSchool/content/docs/SUSHI/running/_index.md

 Supported commands are `build`, `init`, `update-dependencies`, and `help`.

-Use `sushi --version` and `sushi help` to get basic information about the current SUSHI version.
+Use `sushi --version` to get basic information about the current SUSHI version.
+Use `sushi help` to get basic information about SUSHI, and use `sushi help {command}` to get information about a specific command and its options (e.g., `sushi help build`).

 ### SUSHI Commands